Roundhbout/AdventOfCode2020/README.md

 # AdventOfCode2020
 Practicing Advent of Code 2020 in advance of 2021.
-These challenges help me refresh on a phew things such as IDE usage and git (and I don't have to use hackerrank's god awful IDE).
+These challenges help me refresh on a few things such as IDE usage and git (and I don't have to use hackerrank's god awful IDE).

 | Day   | Stars |
 | :--:  | :--:  |